cjmaqueda/data_analytics_bootcamp_project1/README.md

 # data_analytics_bootcamp_project1
+# Group members
 Sujin Guo
 Eric Franco
 Carlos Maqueda

-Project Title: US Avocado Market, and Associated Relationships
+## Project Title: US Avocado Market, and Associated Relationships

 We propose to use avocado data, reported by the Haas Avocado Company, to evaluate the following: